-Located in the former coffee exchange building, the Coffee Museum is a baroque and neoclassical construction from the 1920s that reflects the power of São Paulo’s industry at the time.
+Located in the former coffee exchange building in Santos, the Coffee Museum is a baroque and neoclassical construction from the 1920s that reflects the power of São Paulo’s industry at the time.

 And as the world’s top coffee-producing country, Brazil has a deep coffee culture.

 After learning about coffee history and development in Brazil and the world, stop by the cafe on the ground floor to have a few sips of this beverage, and buy some to take home.
 It’s a unique souvenir.

 Cabo Frio, Rio de Janeiro

 Cabo Frio is a popular vacation destination in Brazil because of its blue water and white sand stretches.
 But the town has more than paradisiac beaches.

 Stroll around its photogenic historic center to feel the quiet atmosphere, or follow a path over the rocks at the end of Forte beach to reach Saint Matthew Fort, a 17th-century construction.

 Today the place houses local artists’ exhibitions.
 Also, the magical view it offers over the Atlantic Ocean and Cabo Frio makes it an ideal point to photograph the region.

 Locals enjoy watching the sunset here, and why not, daydreaming.

 More than 30 wineries, distilleries, restaurants, and hostels make up the Wine Route, a perfect day trip from São Paulo City.